KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     PS:\> $people['Alex']['City']
     Austin

 I tend to use the dot property when I am treating it like a property.
 Those are generally things I have defined statically in my code and I know them off the top of my head.
-If I need to walk the list or programatically access the keys, I will use the brackets to provide the key name.
+If I need to walk the list or programmatically access the keys, I will use the brackets to provide the key name.

     foreach($name in $people.keys)
     {